The Libraries at Palm Beach State College

 Your PantherCard is your identification showing that you are a student at Palm Beach State College.
 It also serves as your library card to check out materials, make copies, and print.

-Additionally, your PantherCard gives you access to the Wellness Center and the Student Learning Centers on campus.
+Additionally, your PantherCard gives you access to the Student Learning Centers on campus.
 You can also use it for purchases in the bookstore and cafeteria.

 Printing & Copying